-Among other things, CoreLogic’s analysis determined that mortgage criteria have “eased for both conventional and Federal Housing Administration (FHA) home-purchase loans during the Q2 2018 compared with a year earlier.”
+According to CoreLogic, mortgage criteria have “eased for both conventional and Federal Housing Administration (FHA) home-purchase loans.”

-- The average DTI ratio for home buyers using a conventional mortgage loan has risen steadily since mid-2013.
-The average debt-to-income ratio among those borrowers rose to 37% during the second quarter of 2018.
+The average DTI ratio for home buyers using a conventional mortgage loan has risen steadily since mid-2013.

-Average Debt-to-Income Ratio for Home Buyers on the Rise
+Average Debt-to-Income Ratio for Home Buyers Higher Today

-This report reinforces something we’ve blogged about in the past.
-Home buyers across Washington State and nationwide are able to qualify for mortgage loans with higher debt levels today than in the past.
+Until recently, home buyers across Washington State and nationwide were able to qualify for mortgage loans with higher debt levels today than in the past.

 Definition: The debt-to-income ratio is a comparison between the amount of money a person earns, and the amount he or she spends on recurring monthly debts.
 It’s usually expressed as a percentage.
 The DTI is one of the most important factors for home buyers seeking a mortgage loan.

 Another noteworthy trend has to do with the loan-to-value ratio, or LTV.
-According to this report, the average LTV for conventional (non-government-backed) home loans rose steadily from 76% during Q2 2010, to 82% in Q2 2018.
-This indicates that, on average, home buyers are making smaller down payments today than they did in the past.
+According to this report, the average LTV for conventional (non-government-backed) home loans have risen steadily over the past decade.
+This indicates that, on average, home buyers were making smaller down payments than they did in the past.

-This too is partly the result of policy changes made by Freddie Mac and Fannie Mae.
-Both of these government-sponsored enterprises have increased their maximum allowable LTV to 97%.
+This was partly the result of policy changes made by Freddie Mac and Fannie Mae.
+Both of these government-sponsored enterprises increased their maximum allowable LTV to 97%.
 In turn, this means qualified home buyers in Washington and nationwide could obtain a conventional loan with as little as 3% down.
-So it’s only logical to see a rise in the average LTV for conventional mortgage products.